idio-lang/DIPS/source/implementing-idio/simple-types/handles.rst

   Essentially, as bytes are consumed from the stream, any U+000A (LINE FEED) character causes a line number increment.

-  The line number cannot be maintained if you ``seek`` somewhere in the stream other than position 0 (zero) which resets the line number to 1.
+  The line number cannot be maintained and will be set to 0 (zero) if you ``seek`` somewhere in the stream other than position 0 (zero) which resets the line number to 1.

 * a position (offset) within the stream -- always maintained though less human-friendly